software-assignments-spring2021/spring-2019-organizer/README.md

 ### 4.2 How To Use
 1. Open a broswer and go to `http://localhost:3000`, this will lead you to a google sign-in page.
 Please choose one of your google account to continue.
 2. From the setting page (`http://localhost:3000/setting`) enter your prefered username and NetID and Password.
 This will open a new Chrome window to crawl your upcoming assignments.
-3. The schedules page contains the information about all your upcoming assignments.
+3. The schedules page (`http://localhost:3000/schedules`) contains the information about all your upcoming assignments.
+Please refresh the page if there has been an css error (sometimes happens).
 Here is a list of what you could do:
    1. view all tasks in the next two weeks in the timeline
    2. check your stress level
    3. to create a new task, click 'add new task' and input task information.
 The 'predicted time' is the amount of time you plans to spend on the task.
    4. to acquire an actual time spent on a task, we recommend users to click the 'play' button on a task and then click again 'finish' when done to help our analysis.
 This will our analysis
    5. You can delete a task (the 'trash button') or edit a task (the 'pen' button).
 4. In the tags and subjects page, you can view the set of tasks for a specific category you choose.
 You can also manage your tags by clicking 'manage tags'.
-5. The analysis page invloves different types of figures to help students to get insights of their time management.
+5. The analysis page (`http://localhost:3000/analysis`) invloves different types of figures to help students to get insights of their time management.

 <a name="analysis"></a>